What it does

-Embodied CO2 is often a larger part of the total footprint of a Passivhaus because operational CO2 is substantially lower.
-Moreover, it is also becoming more important as the grid decarbonises.
-Domestic heating is mostly using natural gas in this country, and that also has a target to be decarbonised as well, you may have heard that after 2025 gas boilers won’t be available.
+Domestic heating is mostly using natural gas in this country, though that is changing, you may have heard that after 2025 gas boilers won’t be available.
 The largest part of what remains after these head towards zero is the embodied CO2 of the construction.
 Tim goes into more depth in a recent podcast (2020) podcast 283 with Ben Adam Smith of House Planning Help.

-PHribbon now calculates Embodied CO2 from Cradle to Grave, covering stages A-C (and D where information is available) and is suitable for initial estimates for the RIBA 2030 Challenge.
+PHribbon calculates Whole Life Carbon, that is Embodied CO2 from Cradle to Grave, covering stages A-C (and D where information is available).
+It is suitable for initial estimates for the RIBA 2030 Challenge v2 and LETI.
 This therefore includes :

 Stage A, A1-A3 Manufacture including A4 Transport to site and A5 Construction